tradumatica/mtradumatica.github.io/index.md

 Then, you will be able to (6) Translate short texts and documents using these engines, join together machine translation systems, inspect language and translation models and much more.

 # Where can I find MTradumàtica?
-You can see and use Mtradumàtica for testing purposes at: (http://grtradumatica.uab.cat:8080/)
+You can see and use [Mtradumàtica for testing purposes](http://grtradumatica.uab.cat:8080/).

-You can install Mtradumàtica from Github at: (https://github.com/tradumatica/mtradumatica)
+You can also install Mtradumàtica from [Github](https://github.com/tradumatica/mtradumatica).